venkateshmaisur/commands/apache.md

         #ErrorLog "/var/log/httpd_error_log"
         #CustomLog "/var/log/httpd_access_log" common

-# Below is configuration for Knox:
+# Below is configuration for Knox, where is SSL enabled, we need have knox cert with us so apache to connect to Knox
 #	SSLProxyEngine On
 #	SSLVerifyClient optional
 #       SSLOptions +ExportCertData